On Concircular Transformations In Finsler Geometry: Abstract

 \section{Abstract}

 A geodesic circle in Finsler geometry is a natural extension of that in a Euclidean space.
-In this paper, we apply Lie derivatives and the Cartan $Y$-connection to study geodesic circles and (infinitesimal) concircular transformations on a Finsler manifold.
-We characterize a concircular vector field with some PDEs on the tangent bundle, and then we obtain respective necessary and sufficient conditions for a concircular vector field to be conformal and a conformal vector field to be concircular.
+In this paper, we study geodesic circles and (infinitesimal) concircular transformations on a Finsler manifold.
+We characterize a concircular vector field with some PDEs on the tangent bundle, and then we obtain respectively necessary and sufficient conditions for a concircular vector field to be conformal and a conformal vector field to be concircular.
 We also show conditions for two conformally related Finsler metrics to be concircular, and obtain some invariant curvature properties under conformal and concircular transformations.

 {\bf Keywords:} Geodesic circle, Conformal/Concircular transformation, Flag curvature, Einstein metric, Lie derivative, Cartan $Y$-connection

 {\bf MR(2000) subject classification: } 53B40, 53C60